5minds/ProcessCube.CLI/README.md

-  remove                      removes one or more files from the engine start                       starts one or more process instances stop                        stops one or more process instances retry                       retries one or more process instances list-process-models         lists process models list-process-instances      lists process instances list-correlations           lists correlations
+  remove                      removes one or more files from the engine start                       starts one or more process instances stop                        stops one or more process instances list-process-models         lists process models list-process-instances      lists process instances
 ```

 #### `atlas login`